gabrielsoltz/metahub/README.md

 MetaHub is designed to be used as a CLI tool or in automated workflows, such as AWS Security Hub custom actions, AWS Lambda functions, or AWS Step Functions.

+Using MetaHub you can combine security findings from any amount of security scanners regardless if security findings are being duplicated between them or not, taking advantage of the best of each scanners, as it possible that one scanner detects a finding that another one doesn't.
+MetaHub will automatically group and deduplicate your findings by affected resources and you can work with them as a single finding, for example, changing the workflow status of all of them at once.

 # Context

 In **MetaHub** context is the information that is not available in the finding itself but is required to understand it.
 For instance, if you are investigating a security finding for an EC2 Instance, you may need to know if the instance is effectively public and effectively encrypted, what is this instance associated with, if it has unrestricted security groups, if it is associated with IAM roles, or if it has other security findings.
 MetaHub can enrich your finding with all this information, so you can decide what to do with the finding or automate alerting, ownership assignment, forwarding, suppression, severity defintion, or any other required action.